ArcherDotBuild/L2/13-JS-In-the-Browser-DOM-Manipulation/README.md

 The elements returned by getElementsByTagName looks like an array it is not an array.

 ### What is HTMLCollection?

-It is an array like object that is not an array, it's a type in the DOM and a type of collection, but we can do some array things
+It is an array like object that is not an array, it's a type in the DOM and a type of collection, but we can do some array things.

+## 8. getElementsByClassName

+If we want to select based on CSS classes, we have a special method to do just that **getElementsByClassName**, **Elements** it's plural, this tells us that we'll get a collection back, we'll get multiple elements or we could get one element, but it will be in a collection just like **getElementsByTagName**.

+If i try and select based on of an ID, it's not going to work.